Ayeshan-Oshitha/Tutorial--Udemy--NestJs/Docs/003-Validation-and-Pipes.md

 - `whitelist: true` – If any property does not exist in the DTO, NestJS will _automatically remove_ that property before passing the data to the controller.

 - `forbidNonWhitelisted: true` – If any property does not exist in the DTO, NestJS will _throw a validation error_ instead of silently removing it.

+# Converting to an Instance of DTO

+`transform: true` – Converts the incoming request data into an **instance of the DTO class.**

+- Until this is enabled, the data is just a plain JavaScript object and **not an instance** of the DTO.

+- With `transform: true`, strings and other primitive types will be **automatically converted to** the appropriate types defined in the DTO.

+- NestJS will then validate the object(nested objects), and any methods defined in the DTO class will be accessible.